chesslablab/website/docs/index.md

 - [PHP Chess API](https://github.com/chesslablab/chess-api)
 - [Chess Data](https://github.com/chesslablab/chess-data)

-It is recommended to run the online chess platform using four different servers on production, one per repository, although everything can be run on the same machine in a development environment.
-The documentation examples are run in a development environment using these ports for the repositories, respectively.
+It is recommended to run the entire chess platform using four different servers on production, one per repository, especially if your site is expected to hit a significant amount of visits.
+However, everything can be run on a humble machine or in a development environment.

+In fact, the documentation examples are run in a development environment using these ports for the repositories, respectively.

 - 9443
 - 8443
 - 443
 - 3306

-This is because multiple applications can't listen on the same port on the same host.
+Remember, this is because multiple applications can't listen on the same port on the same host.